cpadilla/christofer-rocks/src/blog/2021/1/23/Henry.md

 Hopefully this guide will help you on your quest to becoming a jumping spider pet owner as well.

 And if not, thanks for joining me on my journey!
 One that began as a quest to conquer my fears.

-Jumping spiders make great pets!
-Because of how smart they are, they pack a lot of personality and joy in their tiny forms.
+Jumping spiders make great pets because of how smart they are, they pack a lot of personality and joy in their tiny forms.

 It is my hope to one day play chess with Henry.
 (Stay tuned for developments on that front.)